UK reports another 25,161 coronavirus cases | english.lokmat.com

 UK reports another 25,161 coronavirus cases

-Britain has reported another 25,161 coronavirus cases in the latest 24-hour period, bringing the total number of coronavirus cases in the country to 6,094,243, according to official figures released Monday.
+London, Aug 10 Britain has reported another 25,161 coronavirus cases in the latest 24-hour period, bringing the total number of coronavirus cases in the country to 6,094,243, according to official figures released on Monday.

 The country also recorded another 37 coronavirus-related deaths.
 The total number of coronavirus-related deaths in Britain now stands at 130,357.
-These figures only include the deaths of people who died within 28 days of their first positive test.
+These figures only include the deaths of people who died within 28 days of their first positive test, the Xinhua news agency reported.

 Despite the fall in numbers, Londoners remained the most vaccine hesitant among the regions of Britain.

-To bring life back to normal, countries such as Britain, China, Russia, the United States as well as the European Union have been racing against time to roll out coronavirus vaccines.
-(ANI/Xinhua)
+To bring life back to normal, countries such as Britain, China, Russia, the US as well as the European Union have been racing against time to roll out coronavirus vaccines.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app